BingkunLin/clusterbootstraps/README.md

 Detailed introduction of the bootstrap methodology are in reference: Cameron, A. Colin, Jonah B. Gelbach, and Douglas L. Miller.
 "Bootstrap-based improvements for inference with clustered errors."
 The Review of Economics and Statistics 90.3 (2008): 414-427.

+The method is also programmed in Stata and namely wcbregress.

-Last edited on 3rd Sep 2020.
+Last edited on 21st Sep 2020.
 Comments are welcome.

 ## 💿 Installations